 Personnel in Learning Support Services provide free academic assistance to help students become successful learners.
-The academic assistance provided includes tutoring, computer tutorials, word processors, CD ROM tutorials, SIGI PLUS, and assistance to students with physical and learning disabilities.
+The academic assistance provided includes tutoring, computer tutorials, word processors, CD ROM tutorials, and assistance to students with physical and learning disabilities.
 The goal of Learning Support Services is to help students become independent learners so they can succeed in college and in their careers.

 All services are located in the Smucker Learning Center.
-The Center moved to the newest wing of the Wayne College main building in order to provide more space and services for students.
 The Center houses computers in an open computer lab, a large tutoring area and group study rooms, which allow privacy for individual tutoring and space for group study.